In SQL, it's possible to place a SQL query inside another query known as subquery. For example,

 clause instead of a subquery whenever possible.
 It's because the execution speed of JOIN

-is faster and more optimized than a subquery.
+is more optimized than that of a subquery.